t4guw/git4beginners/README.md

    commit changes to files that you explicitly want, so you have to tell `git` what changes to commit.
 In the command line, you use the command `git add`.
-5. **Commit your changes.** After you've selected which changes you want to save to your `git` repository, you can save
+5. **Commit your changes.** After you've selected which changes you want to save to your `git` repository, you can tell `git` to record those changes to your code in a commit.
+6. **Upload your changes to GitHub.** Push your new commit(s) to GitHub to get the newest version of your code into the GitHub repository.

+You can repeat steps 3-6 as many times as you like.

 <a name="usage-classroom"/>